xjmusic/xjmusic/ui/xj-site/content/page/musical/memes.md

 tags = ["memes"]
 slug = "memes"
 title = "Memes"
-description = "Musical ideas and performances in the XJ platform are encoded as Memes" draft = false
+description = "Musical patterns and performances in the XJ platform are encoded as Memes" draft = false

 +++